Parameters by theme

 A brief explanation of how the overall sentiment is calculated.
 First, the model performs an individual sentiment prediction for each mention of the entity in the article.

-Once individual predictions are made, the average confidence score is calculated for each polarity, and it ends up with one overall score per polarity for an entity.
+Once individual predictions are made, the average confidence score is calculated for each polarity, and there is one overall score per polarity for an entity.
 The polarity with the highest score is selected as the overall sentiment for that entity in the article.
 If the scores are tied, the model favours positive over negative and negative over neutral.

 This is done for the entity in the title and the entity in the body.
-This means the model calculates the overall entity sentiment for both body and title.
-This is done by simply selecting the polarity with the higher score again.
+This means the model calculates the overall entity sentiment for both the body and title by simply selecting the polarity with the higher score again.

 Endpoints